TUMAAA/deep_reinforcement_learning/navigation_project/README.md

 ## Getting started

-The code is simply executed by observing the instructions in the Jupyter notebook Navigation.ipynb.
-The notebook also explains how to setup the python environment and get all pre-requisites.
+Detailed instructions to get the environment properly set up with the right Python version and dependencies is provided in the Jupyter notebook Navigation.ipynb.

 ## Instructions
-Simply follow the instructions inside the Navigation.ipynb
+To train the agent simply follow the instructions inside the Navigation.ipynb

 ## Sample output
 The Navigation.html is a report showing the results obtained when solving the challenge using different DQN configurations.